DON’T MISS OUT ON

-With the global spread of Covid-19, regions afflicted by crisis and severe poverty in particular are being observed closely and with increasing worries.
-Also in our project country Afghanistan the pandemic has severe consequences.
+With the global spread of Covid-19, regions affected by crisis and severe poverty are being observed closely and with increasing worry.
+Our project country, Afghanistan has also been hit hard by the pandemic.

-One of our members, Winuss, reports from Herat, where she has talked to inhabitants of the refugee camp “Minara“ on March 21st, 2020:
+One of our members, Winuss, reported to us from Herat, where she talked to inhabitants of the refugee camp “Minara“ on March 21st, 2020:

-“Since the outbreak of the pandemic, the day-labourers can’t work any longer.
+“Since the outbreak of the pandemic, the day-labourers can’t work anymore.
 They have neither food reserves nor money.
-Many of them feel left alone by the government and do not know what all this will come to.
+Many of them feel lignored by the government and do not know what all this will come to.
 Because of the dangerous situation, the GIZ (German Association for International Cooperation) and other international organizations have already left the country.
 In the town of Herat, nearly all shops are closed.
-The prices have increased, and, for instance, the price of beans has even doubled
+The prices have increased, and, for instance, the price of beans has even doubled.

 The refugee camps as well as the streets of Herat are empty, despite Nouroz which is usually celebrated here.”

-We reacted immediately as we moved up our Ramadan campaign by a month, in order to distribute our goods as soon as possible to those in need under these special circumstances: day-labourers, internally displaced individuals and people with impairments.
+We reacted immediately, moving up our Ramadan campaign by a month in order to distribute our goods as soon as possible to those in need under these extraordinary circumstances: day-labourers, internally displaced individuals and people with impairments.

-In the spring of 2020, we have been able to implement three emergency aid campaigns in Herat.
-We have supported a school for around 170 visually impaired children, a training center for around 82 young adults who were wounded in conflicts or by IED (improvised explosive devices), and the refugee camp “Minara”, which is inhabited by 282 families (refugees from Ghor and the south of Afghanistan), 7 km (4,35 miles) south of the center of Herat.
+In the spring of 2020, we have been able to start three emergency relief campaigns in Herat.
+We have supplied a school for the blind with about 170 pupils, a training center for those who were wounded in war or by IED with 82 trainees and aided the refugee camp “Minara”, which is inhabited by 282 families (refugees from Ghor and the south of Afghanistan), 7 km (4.35 miles) south of the center of Herat.